cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/ansible.md

 ## Playbook Run Operation

 Similar to the Script Plugin and the Fabric Plugin, there is no one node type associated with the Ansible plugin.
-Instead, you modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additiona inputs that you provide.
+Instead, you modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additional inputs that you provide.

 **Operations**

   * `ansible.cloudify_ansible.tasks.run`
     * `description`: Execute the equivalent of `ansible-playbook` on the Ansible Playbook provided in the `site_yaml_path` input.
     * `inputs`:
+      * `playbook_source_path`:  A full path/URL that contain playbook specified in playbook_path.
       * `playbook_path`: A path to your `site.yaml` or `main.yaml` in your Ansible Playbook.
       * `additional_playbook_files`: A list of paths (relative to blueprint root) to include in the Playbook directory.
 Useful when overriding `executor` to `host_agent`.
       * `remerge_sources`: Update sources on target node.
       * `save_playbook`: Save the playbook after writing (do not delete temporary file).
       * `sources`: Your Inventory sources.
 Either YAML or a path to a file.
 If not provided the inventory will be take from the `sources` runtime property.
       * `run_data`: Variable values.
       * `options_config`: Command-line options, such as `tags` or `skip_tags`.
 For more information on command-line options see [Common Options](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html#common-options).
 Remember, that Ansible CLI options interpolate with a dash `-`, whereas Cloudify YAML dictionary keys interpolate words with an underscore `_`.
 E.g. `skip-tags` becomes `skip_tags`.
       * `ansible_env_vars`: Environment variables in the executor environment.
       * `debug_level`: The debug level for the logging.
       * `additional_args`: Additional `ansible-playbook` CLI arguments.